Van Doorn Fellowship

 Application and Selection

-- The Fellowship and Chair is by invitation only
+- The Fellowship and Chair is by invitation

 - The selection process is overseen by the NIAS Scholarly Committee